 OpenClaw: The Marketplace Approach

 OpenClaw's ecosystem is massive.
-ClawHub hosts 44,000+ community-built skills as of April 2026, up from 850 in November 2025, representing roughly 50x growth in five months.
-Categories span Coding and IDEs (22.7%), Web Dev (17.6%), DevOps and Cloud (7.5%), Search and Research (6.6%), and Browser Automation (6.2%).
-The repository has 1,800+ contributors and 73,200+ forks.
+ClawHub hosts over 44,000 community-built skills as of April 2026, up from 850 in November 2025, representing roughly 50x growth in five months.
+Categories span Coding and IDEs (22.7%), Web Development (17.6%), DevOps and Cloud (7.5%), Research (6.6%), and Browser Automation (6.2%).
+The repository has over 1,800 contributors and over 73,200 forks.

 Hermes Agent: The Self-Generating Approach